jordimarinvalle/pyd3/README.md

 `sudo apt-get install python-mutagen python-imaging`

-* Windows: There is no official repository for any Windows Version.
+* Windows: There is no official repository for any Windows version.

-Download and install the apropiate Python 2.7+ libraries.
+Download and install the appropriate Python 2.7+ libraries.
 [Mutagen](http://code.google.com/p/mutagen/downloads/list/ "code.google.com/mutagen") & [PIL](http://www.pythonware.com/products/pil/ "pythonware.com/pil").

 Use It: PyD3 Your Music Library (or part of it)
 ----------------------------------------------